Frederick Robertson (RAF officer)

 Frederick Robertson (25 July 1918 – 31 August 1943) was a British flying ace of the Royal Air Force (RAF) during the Second World War.
 He is credited with the destruction of at least twelve aircraft.

 Born in Romsey, Robertson was a member of the Royal Air Force Volunteer Reserve when he was called up for service in the RAF on the outbreak of the Second World War.
 He served with No. 66 Squadron during the later stages of the Battle of France and in the first phase of the Battle of Britain, claiming his first aerial victories during this time.
 In late July 1940 he was sent to Malta where he flew Hawker Hurricane fighters during the siege of that island.
 He was one of the most successful RAF pilots in the early stages of the siege, claiming several aerial victories and being awarded the Distinguished Flying Medal.
 Repatriated to the United Kingdom after 12 months, he carried out instructing duties until early 1942.
 He then served with a series of night fighter squadrons until his death at Foulsham in a flying accident on 31 August 1943.

 Early life

 Frederick Neal Robertson was born on 25 July 1918 in Romsey, England, the son of Frederick and Beatrice Robertson.
-His father, a Scotsman, was an officer in the Gordon Highlanders who had been killed a few months during the Spring Offensive before the birth of his son.
+His father, a Scotsman, was an officer in the Gordon Highlanders who had been killed during the Spring Offensive, a few months before the birth of his son.
 Raised in Lockerley in Hampshire, after completing his schooling Robertson trained as a marine engineer.
 He enlisted in the Royal Air Force Volunteer Reserve in September 1937 and trained as a pilot.